DaniDevOfficial/BoredWish/Datastructures and algos/Arrays/Readme.md

-# All the Sorting algos step by step
+ bn# All the Sorting algos step by step

 ## Bubble sort